McConnell backs post-Jan. 6 revisions to elections law

 WASHINGTON (AP) — Senate Republican leader Mitch McConnell said Tuesday he will “proudly support” legislation to overhaul rules for certifying presidential elections, bolstering a bipartisan effort to revise a 19th century law and avoid another Jan.
 6 insurrection.

 The legislation would clarify and expand parts of the 1887 Electoral Count Act, which, along with the Constitution, governs how states and Congress certify electors and declare presidential winners.
-The changes in the certification process are in response to unsuccessful efforts by former President Donald Trump and his allies to exploit loopholes in the law to overturn his 2020 defeat to Joe Biden.
+The changes in the certification process are in response to unsuccessful efforts by former President Donald Trump and his allies to exploit loopholes in the law to overturn his 2020 defeat to Joe Biden, and the violent attack on the Capitol by his supporters as Congress counted the votes.

-McConnell made the remarks just before a committee vote on the legislation.
-He said he would back the bill as long as a bipartisan agreement on the language is not significantly changed.

 “Congress’ process for counting the presidential electors’ votes was written 135 years ago,” McConnell said.
 “The chaos that came to a head on Jan.
 6 of last year certainly underscored the need for an update.”

-McConnell noted that in addition to Republican objections to Biden’s win in 2021, Democrats objected the last three times that Republicans won presidential elections.
-The legislation would make it harder for Congress to sustain those objections.
+McConnell made the remarks just before the Senate Rules Committee voted 14-1 to approve the bill and send it to the Senate floor, where a vote is expected after the November election.
+The only senator to vote against the legislation was Republican Sen. Ted Cruz of Texas, one of two senators to stand and object to Biden’s certification last year.

-The GOP leader’s comments give the legislation a major boost as the bipartisan group pushes to pass the bill before the end of the year and ahead of the next election cycle.
+The GOP leader’s endorsement gave the legislation a major boost as the bipartisan group pushes to pass the bill before the end of the year and ahead of the next election cycle.
 Trump is still pushing false claims of election fraud and saying he won the election as he considers another run in 2024.
+McConnell’s support for the law could put him even more at odds with Trump, who frequently berates the GOP leader and has encouraged Republicans to vote against it.

 The House has already passed a more expansive bill overhauling the electoral rules, but it has far less Republican support.
 While the House bill received a handful of GOP votes, the Senate version already has the backing of at least 12 Republicans — more than enough to break a filibuster and pass the legislation in the 50-50 Senate.

-The Senate Rules Committee is expected to approve the legislation Tuesday and send it to the full chamber for consideration.
-A vote on the bill isn’t expected until after the November elections.
+Still, Cruz was the only dissenter.
+Among the Republicans on the Rules panel who voted for the bill shortly after McConnell’s statement were Mississippi Sen. Cindy Hyde-Smith, one of only eight senators to vote against Biden’s certification, and Tennessee Sen. Bill Hagerty, a strong Trump ally.

-Senators are expected to make minor tweaks to the legislation at Tuesday’s meeting but keep the bill largely intact.
+Senators made minor tweaks to the legislation at Tuesday’s meeting but kept the bill largely intact.
 The bill, written by Republican Sen. Susan Collins of Maine and Democratic Sen. Joe Manchin of West Virginia, would make clear that the vice president only has a ceremonial role in the certification process, tighten the rules around states sending their votes to Congress and make it harder for lawmakers to object.

 The changes are a direct response to Trump, who publicly pressured several states, members of Congress and then-Vice President Mike Pence to aid him as he tried to undo Biden’s win.
 Even though Trump’s effort failed, lawmakers in both parties said his attacks on the election showed the need for stronger safeguards in the law.